simpla-fusion/SimPla/README.md

 ========================================

 \b SIMPla is a unified and hierarchical development framework for plasma simulation.
-Its long term goal is to provide complete modeling of a fusion device.
+Its long term goal is to provide complete model of fusion device.
 “SimPla” is abbreviation of four words,  __Simulation__, __Integration__, __Multi-physics__ and __Plasma__.

  \note SIMPla is a  [GAPS](http://202.127.204.14/trac/gaps) project.